ionic-team/ionic-docs/src/pages/appflow/quickstart/deploy.md

 ## Overview
 The Live Update feature works by using the installed Appflow SDK in your native application to listen to a particular Deploy [Channel](/docs/appflow/deploy/channels) Destination.

-When a Deploy build is assigned to a Channel Destination, that update will be deployed to user devices running binaries that are configured to listen to the specified Channel Destination.
+When a Web build is assigned to a Channel Destination, that update will be deployed to user devices running binaries that are configured to listen to the specified Channel Destination.

 <blockquote>
-<b>Nomenclature note:</b> The terms "Deploy build", "web build", "live deploy" and "live update" can be used interchangeably.
+<b>Nomenclature note:</b> The terms "Web build", "deploy build", "live deploy" and "live update" can be used interchangeably.
 They all refer to an update provided to your user's device by Appflow's Deploy feature.
 </blockquote>

 ## Triggering a Deploy Build

-In order to deploy a live update, you will first need to create a [Deploy build](/docs/appflow/deploy/builds).
+In order to deploy a live update, you will first need to create a [Web build](/docs/appflow/deploy/builds).

 There are two ways to do this:
 * Click the `Start build` icon from the `Commits` tab